The GKE Enterprise Ingress controller manages Compute Engine

-The GKE Enterprise Ingress controller manages Compute Engine**

-MultiClusterService resources map to map to different Compute Engine resources, so understanding the relationship between these resources helps you troubleshoot.
-For example, apiVersion: extensions/v1beta1 kind: MultiClusterIngress metadata: name: foo-ingress spec: rules: - host: store.foo.com http: paths: - backend: serviceName: store-foo servicePort: 80 - host: search.foo.com http: paths: - backend: serviceName: search-foo servicePort: 80
+MultiClusterService resources map to different Compute Engine resources, so understanding the relationship between these resources helps you troubleshoot.
+For example, examine the apiVersion: extensions/v1beta1 kind: MultiClusterIngress metadata: name: foo-ingress spec: rules: - host: store.foo.com http: paths: - backend: serviceName: store-foo servicePort: 80 - host: search.foo.com http: paths: - backend: serviceName: search-foo servicePort: 80

 Compute Engine to Multi Cluster Ingress resource mappings

 The table below shows the mapping of fleet resources to resources created in the Kubernetes clusters and Google Cloud:

 |Kubernetes resource||Google Cloud resource||Description|